 Sources of information used for determining a disability and/or accommodations may include a student’s self-report, direct observation and interaction with the student, and/or documentation from qualified evaluators or professionals.

-Students should complete the Accommodation Request Form which provides students an opportunity to describe their disability and accommodations they are hoping to receive.
-Students may supplement the Accommodation Request Form with an additional narrative by providing a letter that further describes their disability and/or accommodations they are requesting.
-Students may consider including information about their experiences related to their disability, barriers faced, and/or previous accommodations (effective or ineffective).
+Students should complete the Accommodation Request Form which provides students an opportunity to describe their disability and the accommodations they are hoping to receive.
+Students may supplement the Accommodation Request Form with an additional information, if needed.
+Students may consider including information about their experiences related to their disability, barriers faced, and/or previous accommodations.

-Disability related documentation should provide information on the functional impact of the disability so that effective accommodations can be identified.
-Criteria for the source, scope and content of documentation differs by disability type.
+Disability related documentation should provide information on the impact of the disability so that appropriate accommodations can be identified.
 Documentation may include assessments, reports, and/or letters from qualified evaluators, professionals, or institutions.
 Common sources of documentation are health care providers, psychologists, diagnosticians, and/or information from a previous school (e.g., accommodation agreements/letters, 504, IEP, or ARD documents).

 Disability Services will consider all relevant information provided in documentation.
 Documentation will be reviewed on an individual, case-by-case basis.
 Please submit your information at least 2-3 weeks prior to the date that services are requested.
 If you have any questions about these documentation guidelines, please contact Disability Services at (979) 845-1637.

 The Accommodation Request Form and all other information may be submitted in person or delivered via mail at the following address.
 Documentation may also be faxed to (979) 458-1214.
 Documentation will not be accepted through e-mail.

 Texas A&M University

 Attn: Documentation Coordinator

 701 West Campus Blvd; 1224 TAMU

 FAX: (979) 458-1214